Communication-Efficient On-Device Machine Learning: Federated Distillation and Augmentation under Non-IID Private Data: Evaluation

 In this section, we evaluate the proposed FD and FAug under a non-IID MNIST training dataset that is constructed by the following procedure.
 In the MNIST training dataset with 55,000 samples, we uniformly randomly select 2,000 samples, and allocate them to each device.
 A set of these 2,000 samples is divided into 10 subsets according to the ground-truth labels.
 Then, at each device, we uniformly randomly select target labels with a pre-defined number of target labels, and eliminate around 97.5\% of the samples in the target labels such that each target label contains 5 samples.

 With this non-IID MNIST training dataset, each device has a 5-layer convolutional neural network (CNN) that consists of: 2 convolutional layers, 1 max-pooling layer, and 2 fully-connected layers.
 The device conducts its local training with the batch size set as~64.
 As a benchmark scheme against FD, we consider FL \cite{Brendan17} with or without FAug.
-In both FD and FL, each device exchanges the desired information at every 250 local iterations (n=250), denoted as a global iteration, up to 16 global iterations.
+In both FD and FL, each device performs 250 local iterations of model updates ($n=250$) before exchanging information with the other devices, constituting one global iteration.
+The process repeats for a maximum of 16 global iterations.
 For each global iteration, FD exchanges 100 logits for uplink (i.e., $\{\bar{F}_{k,\ell}^{(i)}\}_{\ell=1}^L$) and another 100 logits for downlink (i.e., $\{\hat{F}_{k,\ell}^{(i)}\}_{\ell=1}^L$), each of which comprises 10~logit vectors containing 10~elements.
 On the other hand, FL exchanges the CNN's 1,199,648 model parameters per global iteration equally for both uplink and~downlink.

 In FAug, the server has a conditional GAN consisting of a 4-layer generator neural network and a 4-layer discriminator neural network.
 When downloading a trained generator, the communication overhead is proportional to the generator's model size, given as 1,493,520 parameters.